 The Master's programme Philosophy is the most inclusive of its kind in the Netherlands.
 It covers a wide range of topics and has a strong international focus.
-The programme familiarises students with one or more sub-areas of philosophy, and explores both Anglo-Saxon and European philosophy.
-Students acquire the skills to formulate, analyse and discuss philosophical problems, as well as to formulate and present targeted research questions within a broader research plan.
+The programme familiarises students with one or more sub-areas of philosophy and explores both Anglo-Saxon and European philosophy.
+You will acquire the skills to formulate, analyse and discuss philosophical problems, as well as to formulate and present targeted research questions within a broader research plan.

-Philosophy at the UvA is highly regarded in terms of research and teaching quality, and was voted the best in the Netherlands for the second year running in the 2012 QS World University Rankings by Subject.
+Philosophy at the UvA is highly regarded in terms of research and teaching quality and is voted the best in the Netherlands in the 2019 QS World University Rankings by Subject.

 Philosophy is an accredited degree programme.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Philosophy and the title Master of Arts (MA).